rajeshvinay/netflix-gpt/README.md

  - User Sign Up with firebase ✅
  - User Sign In with firebase ✅
  - Deployed the app into firebase ✅
+ - App gets redirected on successful auth
+ - Redux store has been created
+ - updated profile

 # Features